ZeSTA: Zero-Shot TTS Augmentation with Domain-Conditioned Training for Data-Efficient Personalized Speech Synthesis: Experiments

 \item[\textbf{Evaluation Metrics.}] We evaluate synthesized speech using three objective metrics: speaker embedding cosine similarity (SECS), character error rate (CER), and word error rate (WER).
 SECS is computed as the cosine similarity between speaker embeddings extracted by the ECAPA-TDNN model~\cite{desplanques2020ecapa} trained on the VoxCeleb~\cite{nagrani2017voxceleb} and VoxCeleb2~\cite{chung2018voxceleb2} corpora, and CER and WER are measured using the Whisper medium model~\cite{radford2023robust}.
 To ensure stable and reliable evaluation, we additionally include 100 randomly selected texts from the test-clean subset of LibriSpeech corpus~\cite{panayotov2015librispeech} for ASR-based metric computation.
 All reported objective evaluation results are obtained by averaging over three independent runs with different random seeds for each target speaker.

-We further conduct subjective evaluation with 18 listeners on randomly selected samples, using mean opinion score (MOS) to assess speech naturalness and an ABX-style preference test to directly compare speaker similarity with respect to reference recordings.
-In the ABX test, listeners selected the sample closer to the reference speaker, and preference percentages were computed accordingly. \end{description}
+We further conduct subjective evaluation with 18 listeners on randomly selected samples, using mean opinion score (MOS) to assess speech naturalness (reported for FS as a representative ZS-TTS source) and an ABX-style preference test to directly compare speaker similarity with respect to reference recordings.
+In the ABX test, listeners selected the sample closer to the reference speaker, and preference percentages were computed accordingly.